Some loved them, some hated them - but private bus operators depended on them

 (Click on photos to enlarge) - Images free to share and distribute

-General Motors-Holden Australia (GM-H) began offering Bedford OBs as complete buses including both chassis and body in 1947.
+General Motors-Holden Australia (GM-H) began offering Bedford OBs as complete buses in 1947.

-Of the 12,766 Bedford OB chassis’ built at Vauxhall Bedford’s Luton plant, all were conventional (engine out front) with around a dozen being built in forward control layout (flat front/body over engine).
+Of the 12,766 Bedford OB chassis built at Vauxhall-Bedford’s Luton UK plant, all were conventional (engine out front) with around a dozen being built in forward control layout (flat front/body over engine).

-The private bus market in Australia after WW2 was dominated by conventional layout pre-war buses from US manufacturers, such as Federal, White, Diamond T, GMC and Reo.
+The private bus market in Australia before and immediately after WW2 was dominated by conventional layout pre-war buses from US manufacturers, such as Federal, White, Diamond T, GMC and Reo.
 GM-H itself had recently built complete Chevrolet buses.

-But GM-H wanted a forward control bus that was modern, different and bold, with a design that would set a new benchmark in Australia.
+But GM-H wanted an all metal forward control bus, that was modern, different and bold, with a design that would set a new benchmark in Australia.

 GM-H’s Bedford OB body styling was dramatic…with enclosed wheels, the use of aluminium bright work and of course a fully flat front, all quite radical for the day and so different to anything else on the market.
 Compared to the conventional (engine out front) buses of the day, the Bedford OB looked more like a spaceship had landed!
 The all-around aluminium lower bright work styling feature appears to have been borrowed or at least influenced by GM USA’s unique Parade of Progress display buses used in Motorama shows throughout the USA at the time.